Sebazzz/financial-app/docs/Installation.md

 ### Database set-up
 Create an new empty database with a case insensitive collation (`SQL_Latin1_General_CP1_CI_AS` is preferred).

-Execute the migration script on the created database.

 ### Application installation
 Unpack the application on any location.
 Edit `appsettings.json` and alter the `ConnectionString` key to a connection string you use for connecting to the database of the previous step.